Litigation: Arbitration: Dispute Resolution

 The court also expects alternative dispute resolution, such as mediation, to have been considered and in many cases attempted.

-The pre-action stage
+The pre-action stage: before claim

 - limitation periods (whether the statutory period within which the claim must be brought has expired)